 Neurodiversity and the Ethics of Access

 Abstract: In adopting a neurodiversity paradigm, we dispense with the idea that neurodivergent traits are pathological impairments of varying severity.
 This conceptual move leaves us without an obvious way to differentiate neurodiversity-related access claims from mere preferences and to adjudicate conflicts between opposing access claims.
-In this chapter, I canvas several different approaches that one could take such conflicts and evaluate them with regard to the fit between the underlying normative landscape that they imply and the promotion of disability justice.
+In this chapter, I canvas several different approaches that one could take to the conceptualization and adjudication of such conflicts from within a neurodiversity paradigm and evaluate them with regard to the fit between the underlying normative landscape that they imply and the promotion of disability justice.
 In doing so, I aim to illuminate the extent to which the underexplored domain of neurodiversity and interpersonal ethics is both theoretically rich and practically significant.

 Keywords: neurodiversity, access, ethics, conflict, disability justice